 The second one was a photo of Amber with Becky, her adoptive mom.
 They were outside at a park.
 Becky looked so relaxed, so natural.
 Amber had her arms wrapped around Becky’s neck; squeezing it so tight it distorted Becky’s neck.

 The third one was just of Amber alone.
 Olin Mills Studio was stamped on the lower left side of the photo.
 Her hair was up in a little pony on the side of her head.
 I never thought of putting her hair up that way, but it was really cute on her.
-She had on an old fashioned ivory dress with little buttons on it.
-It looked real expensive.
+She had on an old-fashioned ivory dress with little buttons on it.
+It looked really expensive.
 Her eyes were shining.
 I realized she looked like me when I was her age.
 She looked so happy, it made me cry.

 I finally just went back to bed.
 Sleep came easier.
 When I woke up the next morning I felt a weight had been lifted.
 The final act of a play had been played out and now it was my turn to start over.

-One thing I will always remember is I made the choice from Amber’s standpoint.
+One thing I will always remember is I chose from Amber’s standpoint.
 Through her eyes, she told me what she needed and I’m glad I looked into her eyes and realized it before it was too late and I would no longer be able to tell.
 Her eyes spoke to me again when I saw the photos of her with her new family.
 They were saying thank you for giving me a chance.
 I know she loves me and she will always know I loved her enough to want the best for her life.

-I wrote her long letter and put together a small photo album of her life with me and sent it with her the day she went to be with Becky and Doug.
+I wrote her a long letter and put together a small photo album of her life with me and sent it with her the day she went to be with Becky and Doug.

-Amber is always in my prayers and will always be in heart.
+Amber is always in my prayers and will always be in my heart.
 It is hard sometimes, but these days are becoming fewer.
 What keeps me going is knowing that she is living a wonderful life with everything I ever wanted for her.
 A second chance for both of us.

 I love you, Amber,